 We’ve all got a list of things we feel are necessary to our trip, long or short – we’d rather have it with us.
-I’m currently packing for Queenstown; New Zealand and I’m triple checking I’ve got everything I need – it doesn’t matter that this is a 3-day trip or that it’s just 3 hours away or that I’m going to see a friend and will probably be busy.
-I want my carry on to be continuously A+.
+I’m always triple checking I’ve got everything I need because I want my carry on to be continuously A+.

 Globite masks are some of the comfiest I’ve found, in terms of the price and they come in a cute lil’ eye pattern.
 Soft fleece with a backed eyeshade, they also come with a pocket on the side that keeps earplugs as well.

 I like the ones that gel to your ears, I can never get those twists to work!
 I don’t believe they do – but I also have a love for Sleeping Headphones.

 They’re a comfy headband that plays music and doesn’t strangle you or hurt depending on how you sleep.

 You’re able to take a drink bottle through security if it’s empty.
 Depending on where you’re going – a lot of airports have free water stations.
 Great for your wallet, great for the environment!

 I’m a huge fan of Contigo – because they have autoseal.
 It means that I can use them one-handed, which you don’t know how good that is – until you’ve got it.

 - Journal I use journals for all sorts of reasons – a diary to remember what I did, to capture tickets and stickers of activities I’ve done and brochures/menus of fascinating places I went.
 I also like to use the back of the journal for thoughts/ recommendations/things to remember.